-Thelonious Monk Institute of Jazz Performance at The UCLA Herb Alpert School of Music
+Thelonious Monk Institute of Jazz Performance at UCLA

 The Monk Institute's unique college-level jazz program allows masters of jazz to pass on their expertise to the next generation of jazz musicians, echoing the way Thelonious Monk had done in his Manhattan apartment throughout the '50s and '60s.